eduardoagarcia/shef/README.md

 1. Create your user directory: `mkdir -p ~/.shef/user` (if it does not already exist)
 2. Create a new YAML file: `touch ~/.shef/user/my-recipes.yaml`
 3. Build and develop your recipes following the instructions above
-4. Run `shef -l` to see your new recipes
+4. Run `shef ls` to see your new recipes

 ## AI-Assisted Recipe Creation